keyboard_arrow_up

 Seam

-The mark on a glass surface resulting from joint of matching mold parts.
+The mark left on a glass surface from the joining of matching mold parts.

 Temper

-A reference to the degree of enduring stress found in annealed glass.
+The level of enduring stress present in annealed glass.

 More Glass Cutting Information